ahmed95mehribanli/HR-Analytics/README.md

 Employee attrition is a critical challenge for many organizations.
 By analyzing workforce patterns and identifying areas of concern, companies can take proactive steps to retain talent.
 In this project, I built an interactive dashboard that highlights how different variables(degrees, job satisfaction, gender, department, education field, and etc.) are related to the likelihood of employees leaving the company.

+KPI Selection

+In designing the KPIs for this dashboard, I focused on identifying the metrics that provide the most immediate and meaningful understanding of employee turnover.
+The primary objective was to highlight indicators that HR teams typically monitor when assessing organizational health and retention performance.
+I selected KPIs such as Total Employees, Total Attrition, Attrition Rate, and Active Employees because they offer a clear summary of workforce dynamics at a glance.
+These KPIs were chosen based on their relevance to HR decision-making, their ability to reflect overall organizational stability, and their usefulness in identifying early warning signs of employee dissatisfaction or risk of turnover.
+Additionally, they serve as foundational metrics that contextualize deeper analyses presented in the subsequent visualizations, ensuring a coherent and data-driven narrative throughout the report.

 Key Insights

 The Power BI report illustrates: